brianleroux/arc-example-progressive-bundle/readme.md

 dynamic progressive bundle of frontend code

 - frontend source is in `src/views`
-- `get /` bundles html
+- `get /` returns home page
-- `get /js/:module` bundles javascript entry files
+- `get /modules/:type/:module` bundles javascript entry files
-- `get /css/:module` bundles css entry files

 bonus features

 - `get /cache` to view and clear the cache

+usage

+- `npm start` to run with bundling enabled
-- add `?debug=1` to disable cache and view module waterfall
+- `npm run debug` to run in debug mode to view module source and waterfall loading